GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 47

-There are three positive numbers, $${1 \over 3}$$rd of average of all the three numbers is 8 less than the value of the highest number.
-Average of the lowest and the second lowest number is 8.
-Which is the highest number?
+There are three positive numbers, $${1 \over 3}$$rd of the average of all three numbers is 8 less than the value of the highest number.
+The average of the lowest and the second lowest number is 8.
+Which of the following is the highest number?

 Show Answer